 Ryan Greer, senior vice president at National Cooperative Bank, says, "If you want to consolidate some credit card debts that are at a higher interest rate or you are looking to renovate a kitchen or a bathroom, you can consolidate your current mortgage all in one."

 Furer points out in the past, owners used a cash-out refinance to take advantage of a rate drop, so they could pull money out of the property and still keep payments the same.

 Greer says even with high rates, refinancing may make sense if you have a lot of credit card debt.

-"Even though you may have a rate in the 3 percent range it still may make sense to do a cash-out refinance to get rid of those higher cost credit card payments if you are planning to stay in your unit for at least five years," says Baldwin.
+"Even though you may have a rate in the 3 percent range it still may make sense to do a cash-out refinance to get rid of those higher-cost credit card payments if you are planning to stay in your unit for at least five years," he says.

 What is a typical rate?

 Your rate will depend on "the factors of the transaction," Furer says.
 That means the property type, the loan-to-value ratio, the loan amount, how much cash you want out of the arrangement, and the loan program itself.
 All these details add up to a level of risk for the bank.